-The network map file defines the nodes with which Connect:Direct HP NonStop can communicate.
+The network map file defines the nodes with which Sterling Connect:Direct for HP NonStop can communicate.
 The network map includes a local node record and one or more adjacent nodes, logical units (LUs), API managers (AMGRs), and logmode records.

-The local node is the logical name for the node on which you installed Connect:Direct HP NonStop.
+The local node is the logical name for the node on which you installed Sterling Connect:Direct for HP NonStop.
 An adjacent node is the node definition for a remote site.
 LUs provide communication between the HP NonStop system (local node) and adjacent nodes.
 Logmode records define the session protocol for an SNA HP NonStop LU, and are only used when the local LU is configured as the primary LU (PLU).

-In addition to creating explicit adjacent node records for the individual nodes with which you communicate, you can also define domain node adjacent node records for communications with large networks of Connect:Direct nodes, including Connect:Direct/Plex systems, in a TCP domain.
+In addition to creating explicit adjacent node records for the individual nodes with which you communicate, you can also define domain node adjacent node records for communications with large networks of Sterling Connect:Direct nodes, including Sterling Connect:Direct/Plex systems, in a TCP domain.
 These special-purpose adjacent node records simplify your network map and increase efficiency.